 The month-long performance takes place during the dismantling of the exhibition Vultures & Fireflies by Mexican artist Alejandro Galván.
-Visitors encounter the performers in a house where remnants of the exhibition are still visible, alongside traces of its deconstruction and empty spaces.
+Visitors encounter the performers in a house where remnants of the exhibition remain visible, alongside traces of its deconstruction and empty spaces.

 Amparo González Sola resumes the questions and choreographic methods explored in While Taking Shape,* extending them into a durational, site-responsive format.
 For Marres, she develops a continuous performance that unfolds over four weeks, inviting visitors to spend as much time as they wish in the space.
 The work evolves daily, allowing the choreographic materials—and the space itself—to transform gradually through repetition, presence, and interaction.